 Time in Business

 Finally, your revenue generation will also be taken into consideration.
-The revenue generation over monthly or yearly periods will define whether you have the capability to pay back the loan in the guaranteed period through revenue generated?
+The revenue generation over monthly or yearly periods will define whether you have the capability to pay back the funding in the guaranteed period through revenue generated?

-Documents Required for Small Business Loan
+Documents Required for Small Business Funding

 Business and Personal Tax Returns